This post may contain affiliate links. Please read our disclosure policy.

 Add a sprinkle of chopped nuts, pralines, crushed cookies, chocolate chips, berries or thinly sliced bananas between some of the layers for extra crunch and flavor.

-This Crepe Cake With Chocolate Whipped Cream is the perfect sweet treat for Easter or any holiday or celebration.
+This Crepe Cake With Chocolate Whipped Cream is the perfect treat for Easter, birthdays, or any special occasion.
+Give it a try, and let me know in the comments how you enjoyed it!

 Crepe Cake